 - A state of insensitivity bordering on unconsciousness; from which the patient is not easily awoken except if exposed to strong external stimuli; (e.g., if addressed in a loud voice) and into which the patient returns in the absence of further stimuli.

-- Communication is not possible; and painful irritation provokes withdrawal response.
+- Communication is not possible and painful stimulus provokes withdrawal response.

 - Coma: Patient cannot be aroused and there is no response to stimuli.

 - quantifies the degree of impaired consciousness

 - Full mental status examination components include:

 - Behavior (e.g., cooperative, agitated)

 - Mood and affect (as well as congruency)